Skip to content

 Notes

-• The min function can be used with numeric, date, and string columns.
+• The min function can be used with numeric, date, and string inputs.

-• The result column will have the same type as the input column.
+• The result column will have the same type as the input expression.

 Source code in datachain/func/aggregate.py